-The first reading and Gospel of today might seem, at first glance, as Call narratives.
+The first reading and Gospel of today might seem, at first glance, as ‘Call’ narratives.
 However, they go much deeper.
 In the case of Samuel, it is more an inauguration of his mission rather than a call.
-Samuel is inaugurated as the mediator of God’s word.
-Yet, this inauguration does not simply happen.
+The inauguration of Samuel’s mission as the mediator of God’s word does not simply happen.
 A lot of effort is necessary on the part of both God and Samuel.
 Though Samuel is sleeping near the ark, which is a source of divine presence and illumination, he cannot perceive the presence of God.
-Eli, who is nearly blind and sleeping apart from the divine presence of the ark, perceives that the Lord is speaking to Samuel.
-In this context, the expression “the lamp of God had not yet gone out” may refer both to the near extinguishing of divine vision in Israel and to the waning of Eli’s literal vision as well as his role as a priestly source of spiritual vision and therefore, the inauguration of Samuel.
+Eli, who is nearly blind and sleeping away from the divine presence of the ark, perceives that the Lord is speaking to Samuel.
 Samuel makes the response suggested to him by Eli, but he omits the word “Lord”, possibly because he did not yet “know the Lord”.
 At this point, the Lord “came and stood” before Samuel, indicating a visionary as well as auditory experience.
-The word of the Lord is no longer rare, but reliably present in the midst of Israel through Samuel.
-Samuel’s commission is to tell people that the Lord is going to wake people up from their slumber; he is going to do something that will make their ears ring.
+The word of the Lord is now reliably present in the midst of Israel through Samuel.
+Samuel’s commission is to tell people that the Lord is going to wake people up from their slumber and do something that will make their ears ring.

 Paul like the first disciples continued to witness to God’s word and, in the second reading of today, urges the Christian community to do the same.
-He does this by reminding them that they are, indeed, temples of the Holy Spirit.
-It is only through them, and through their actions, that witnessing to Christ could continue and be made real.
+He does this by reminding them that they are, indeed, temples of the Holy Spirit, who should witness to Christ through their actions.